locationtech/jts/doc/JTSOp.md

        jtsop -a some-geom.wkt -f geojson Buffer.buffer 10

+ * Compute the buffer of a WKT literal for multiple distances

+       jtsop -a "MULTIPOINT ( (0 0), (10 10) )" -f wkt -op Buffer.buffer 1,2,3,4

- * Compute the buffer of a MultiPoint WKT literal for multiple distances and output the individual polygons as a list of geometries in WKT
+ * Compute the buffer of a WKT literal and output the individual polygons as a list of geometries in WKT

-       jtsop -a "MULTIPOINT ( (0 0), (10 10) )" -f wkt -explode -op Buffer.buffer 1,2,3,4
+       jtsop -a "MULTIPOINT ( (0 0), (10 10) )" -f wkt -explode -op Buffer.buffer 1

- * Compute the buffer of a literal geometry and output as WKT
+ * Compute the buffer of a WKB literal and output as WKT

+       jtsop -a 000000000140240000000000004024000000000000 -f wkt Buffer.buffer 10

+ * Compute the buffer of a WKT literal and output as WKB, with SRID set to 4326

-       jtsop -a "POINT (10 10)" -f wkt Buffer.buffer 10
+       jtsop -a  "POINT (10 10)" -srid 4326 -f wkt Buffer.buffer 10

  * Output a literal geometry as GeoJSON